Catgarmara/wazuh-security-chat/docs/PRODUCTION_READINESS_CHECKLIST.md

 - [ ] ✅ READY FOR PRODUCTION DEPLOYMENT
 - [ ] ❌ NOT READY - Issues to resolve: ________________________

-This checklist must be 100% complete before production deployment.
+This checklist must be 100% complete before production deployment.-->